maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 cargo new hello-cargo
 ```

-- Creates a new directory and project: `hello-cargo`
+- Creates a new project directory: `hello-cargo`

 ```sh
 cd hello-cargo